Master Gardener Foundation of Clark County

 About Master Gardener Foundation of Clark County

-An all-volunteer nine-member Board of Directors and a volunteer Executive Administrator manage the Foundation.
+An elected all-volunteer nine-member Board of Directors and an appointed volunteer Executive Administrator manage the Foundation.
 Membership in the Master Gardener Foundation of Clark County is open to all individuals who have an interest in home horticulture.
 Many (but not all) Foundation members have successfully completed the 12-week WSU Master Gardener training curriculum offered in the fall by WSU Extension in Clark County.
 Please contact us if you are interested in becoming a member of our great organization.

 Interested in learning more?